Attorney Oscar A. Stilley A Legend in His Own Mind By:

 I would like to be able to tell you what Stilley said in response

-for this web site, and I could hear his keyboard clicking in the
+as writing an article for this web site, and I could hear his keyboard

-something else he had to do.
+that he had something else he had to do.

 I really regret that, as I wanted to ask him about the difference